BenjaminMary/gofi/README.md

 ## General informations
 The purpose of this web app is to record expenses.

+Features supported (all the data are registered in a local SQLite DB):
+- create users
+- auth + 1 active session per user
+- save general paramaters preferences per user
+- record expenses per user
+- import CSV files to insert/update data in bulk
+- export CSV files to keep/use all the data with other apps

 The HTML files are currently only in french.